7:190 Student Behavior

 - Out-of-school suspension from school and all school activities in accordance with Board policy 7:200, Suspension Procedures.
 A student who has been suspended shall also be restricted from being on school grounds and at school activities.

 - Expulsion from school and all school activities for a definite time period not to exceed two calendar years in accordance with Board policy 7:210, Expulsion Procedures.
 A student who has been expelled shall also be restricted from being on school grounds and at school activities.

 - Transfer to an alternative program if the student is expelled or otherwise qualifies for the transfer under State law.
 The transfer shall be in the manner provided in Article 13A or 13B of the School Code.

-- Notifying juvenile authorities or other law enforcement whenever the conduct involves criminal activity, including but not limited to, illegal drugs (controlled substances), “look-alikes,” alcohol, or weapons or in other circumstances as authorized by the reciprocal reporting agreement between the District and local law enforcement agencies.
+- Notifying juvenile authorities or other law enforcement whenever the conduct involves criminal activity, including but not limited to, illegal drugs (controlled substances), look-alikes, alcohol, or weapons or in other circumstances as authorized by the reciprocal reporting agreement between the System and local law enforcement agencies.